sb43/debrowser/docs/index.rst

-.. debrowser documentation master file, created by sphinx-quickstart on Tue Sep 13 14:00:19 2016.
+..
+DEBrowser documentation master file, created by sphinx-quickstart on Tue Sep 13 14:28:12 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.